 Mr. Hodge’s experience includes being project manager for the Innovation-Based Economic Development Strategy for Holyoke and the Pioneer Valley, a study for the Boston Redevelopment Authority on the Economic and Sustainability Benefits of Boston's ARRA Investments, and the economic impacts, costs and benefits of transportation investments across the country.
 Mr. Hodge earned his Master of Arts in Applied Economics and Master of Public Policy from the University of Michigan, and holds a Bachelor of Arts in Economics/Business from Lafayette College.

-Carrie Bernstein, M.P.P.A. is a Research Analyst whose work encompasses both quantitative analysis and qualitative research methodologies.
+Carrie Bernstein, M.P.P.A. is a Senior Research Analyst whose work encompasses both quantitative analysis and qualitative research methodologies.
 She specializes in writing, gathering data, and synthesis of complex information.
-She has nine years of experience in nonprofit and government sectors, including work in policy research, data management, and research design.
-She has studied federal grants, economic inequality, and housing affordability.
+She has over a decade of experience in nonprofit and government sectors, including work in policy research, data management, and research design.
+She has studied federal grants, economic inequality, housing affordability, labor markets and educational attainment.